objeck/objeck-lang/core/compiler/README.md

 The lists of code blocks are passed to the optimizer which performs to following optimizations in list order:

-1. Removal of unneeded jumps and useless instructions
+1. Jump optimizations
+1. Dead store removal
+1. Constant propagation
-2. Constant folding
+1. Constant folding
-3. Inline setters and getters
-4. Inline methods
+1. Getter/Setting inlining
+1. Method inlining
-5. Strength reduction
+1. Strength reduction
-6. Replace load/store with copy instructions
+1. Instruction optimization

 Code is organized and emitted as a single file and unneeded code and is pruned.